mcity/mcity_data_engine/README.md

 pip install -r requirements.txt
 ```

-Launch Voxel51 in one terminal:
+Launch a Voxel51 session in one terminal:
 ```python session_v51.py```

 Launch the Mcity Data Engine in a second terminal: